IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 - Failure to deposit penalty — Employers incur this penalty if they don’t deposit their payroll taxes on time.

-These penalties are not a set dollar amount.
+These types of penalties are not a set dollar amount.
 They’re all based on your tax liability.
 They’re a percentage of the tax that you didn’t report, pay, or deposit.
-As a result, the amount of the penalty, and the amount of relief that you need vary drastically depending on the underlying tax obligation.
+As a result, the amount of the penalty and the amount of relief that you need vary drastically depending on the underlying tax obligation.

 Interest on Tax Penalties